 Plymouth Fire Department asks residents and businesses to adopt the fire hydrant in their neighborhood.
 During the winter, they are asked to keep it clear of ice and snow, and shovel a 3-foot radius around it.
 In the summertime, they need to mow around it.

 Keeping fire hydrants accessible substantially reduces the amount of time it takes firefighters to get into service when responding to a fire call in their neighborhood.
 In doing so, neighbors provide a valuable service to the community.
-More than 600 households have registered the hydrant that they have adopted.
+More than 600 households have adopted a Plymouth fire hydrant.

 January through March, firefighters visit one to two adopted hydrants a week.
 If they are shoveled out, the family that adopted it will win a gift certificate to a Plymouth restaurant.
 To the families that participate in the Adopt-a-Hydrant Program, the Fire Department extends its deepest gratitude.